Type 08: Mobility

 Type 08 family is powered by the Deutz BF6M1015C water-cooled V-type 6-cylinder diesel engine, developing 330 kW.
 The vehicle is equipped with automated manual transmission.
 The front four wheels are capable of power steering.
 The maximum speed is 100 km/h with an 800 km range on paved roads.
 The vehicle is fully amphibious, with hydraulically controlled water jets mounted to the rear.
 The vehicle is fitted with computer-controlled central tire inflation system and steel-reinforced radial tires to improve mobility under off-road and emergency situation.

+Operational history

+Cambodian–Thai border crisis

+The VN-1 was used in the 2025 Cambodian–Thai border conflict.
+Despite some alleged criticism on the Norinco vehicles during the crisis, Thailand continued to purchase Norinco armored vehicles in 2026.